top of page

 Media Process & Effects

+This course was unlike any other course I have taken at the University of Michigan.
+First, the classroom setup was so unique, creating an inviting and engaging environment.
+A smaller, sized class was placed in a large interactive classroom with several projectors and microphones on each table, inviting all students to share their thoughts.
 This course provided an introduction to the impact of media on individuals' thoughts, feelings, attitudes, and behaviors.
 Over the semester, I produced several assignments that challenged me to evaluate media messages critically, understand how techniques can evoke certain emotions or persuasions from individuals, and connect social science research to real-world media consumption.
 I analyzed and practiced research evaluation, social science focuses, real-world applications, and media influence through weekly outlines, assignments, examinations, and projects.
 This course taught me how to examine the research behind these effects and how to evaluate media messages.
 Being so applicable to the real world, it is a course I will regularly think back to and continue to strengthen as well as utilize my skillset developed from the course.
+Scroll to see some of my major assignments and work from this course.

 bottom of page